declan76/pix2pix/preprocessing/README.md

 The data is cropped to a size of 256x256 pixels.
 The processed data cube is saved in a new directory with a filename indicating the active region and time interval.
 Additional functions are provided to calculate the distance to the disk center and to remove a 2D plane from the data.

+# Pair Generation

+#### Filename: `pair_files.py``

+This script is designed to process a directory of files with specific naming conventions related to active regions (AR) and time intervals (TI).
+It pairs files based on consecutive time intervals for the same active region and outputs the pairs to a CSV file.
+The primary motivation behind this pairing is to prepare input-target image pairs for the pix2pix image-to-image translation model.

+#### pix2pix Model Context

+The pix2pix model requires paired data for training, where each pair consists of an input image and a corresponding target (or real) image.
+This script aids in generating such pairs.

+#### Naming Convention

+Files should be named with an active region label (e.g., AR11158) and a time interval (e.g., TI+04, TI-4, or TI4).
+The script identifies and extracts these components from the filenames to determine the appropriate file pairs.

+#### How It Works

+1. **File Parsing**: The script scans the provided directory and uses regular expressions to extract the active region and time interval from each filename.
+2. **Pairing Logic**: Files are grouped by their active region.
+Within each group, files are paired based on consecutive time intervals.
+For instance, if time intervals 1, 2, 3, and 4 are present for a specific active region, the pairs would be 1-2, 2-3, and 3-4.
+The script also ensures that the time intervals are in the correct order (e.g., 1-2, not 2-1).
+If a time interval is missing, the script will skip that pairing.
+For example, if the time intervals 1, 2, and 4 are present, the pairs would be 1-2, but the pairing 2-4 would be skipped because 3 is missing.
+3. **CSV Output**: The identified file pairs are written to a CSV file.
+Each row in the CSV contains two filenames representing a pair: the first file is the input image, and the second file is the target/real image for the pix2pix model.